Chapter 1 : I. Worlds Apart

 “Levett, Nathalie!”
 Trembling from head-to-toe, Nathalie avoided the curious eyes of Rose and Albus and Malfoy as she stepped up to the stool, though she knew that it was only in vain - all eyes were on her.

-, Nathalie found herself thinking.
+Whatever house you choose, Nathalie found herself thinking.
 I’ll go along with it.
 It’s all up to you.

 Nathalie’s shoulders sagged in relief as she felt the Sorting Hat being lifted from her head, and she headed for the loudly cheering black-and-yellow table with a relieved smile on her face.
 She was ready to collapse into bed now - but the curiousity that was making her wonder what her companion’s houses would be overtook the exhaustion, and thankfully, she didn’t have to wait for long.